 As people increase their desire to combat obesity and the impact of diseases, like diabetes, more Americans are looking to maintain a healthy lifestyle.
 Older individuals, especially, may seek out more ways to enjoy this lifestyle with minimal impact.
 Yoga, aquatics, and Pilates are emerging as popular choices.

 Personal Trainer Degree

-Personal trainers are not required to have college degrees; however, a growing number of employers seek candidates with an associate or bachelor’s degree in a relevant field.
+A growing number of employers seek candidates with an associate or bachelor’s degree in a relevant field.
 Personal trainers who work in medical or educational institutions will most likely hold a graduate degree.